 There are certain words I’ll always remember hearing for the first time.
 “Divorce,” for instance, used in relation to friends of my parents who split up when I was in elementary school.
 The word sounded so harsh, so foreign, an unfortunately appropriate fit for the concept of a family splitting in two.
 My young brain must’ve been particularly susceptible to “v” sounds and words ending with a jarring pop of consonants, because I also recall learning the definition of “violent” from my mom—as in, “I don’t like you watching Bugs Bunny because he’s too violent.”

 Lots of things were “too violent” for the house I grew up in, at least for a time: Looney Tunes and Merrie Melodies (until Tiny Toons came along), Tim Burton’s Batman movies (though that verdict didn’t come down until after we saw the first one as a family), Mighty Morphin’ Power Rangers (a good call, in retrospect).
 I wasn’t allowed to play with G.I.
 Joes or any similarly military-themed toys; playtime weaponry was strictly forbidden, unless it was fantastically exaggerated (like a lightsaber) or playfully antiquated (like a pirate’s sword).
 Anything with a gun was right out.
-Several years later, my parents shouldn’t have been surprised when I started speaking out against the Iraq War in high school: They pretty much went out of their way to raise a pacifistic peacenik.
+My parents shouldn’t have been surprised when I started speaking out against the Iraq War in high school: They pretty much went out of their way to raise a pacifistic peacenik.

 When Leonardo, Donatello, Raphael, and Michelangelo leapt from the comic pages to the TV screen, they too were deemed too violent.
 It was an easy judgement to make: The perma-sneers and pupil-less eyes of Playmates’ original Ninja Turtles action figures looked plenty menacing, as did their arsenal of blunt and/or pointy objects.
 Eventually, Mom relented, probably because she actually caught an episode of Teenage Mutant Ninja Turtles, the animated series that ran from 1987 to 1996 in syndication and on CBS.
 From what I’ve seen while trying to reconnect with the third cornerstone of my pop-culture childhood—after Batman and the Ghostbusters—there was never much reason to be concerned about Kevin Eastman and Peter Laird’s reptilian creations inspiring their viewers toward acts of martial-arts aggression.